-- Teach your son the right words to use when talking about the scrotum and testicles.
+- Teach your child the right words to use when talking about the scrotum and testicles.

-- Explain that there are usually two testicles in the scrotum.
-If he's missing one or both, explain what that means and that he's still a healthy boy.
+- Explain that there are often two testicles in the scrotum.
+If one or both are missing, explain what that means and why your child is still a healthy kid.

-- Talk to him about whether a testicular prosthesis is a good option for him.
+- Discuss whether a testicular prosthesis is a good option for your child.

-- Buy him loosefitting boxer shorts and swim trunks that might make the condition less noticeable when changing clothes and playing sports.
+- Buy your child loose-fitting boxer shorts and swim trunks.
+These might make the undescended testicle harder to notice when changing clothes and playing sports.

 Preparing for your appointment

-An undescended testicle is usually detected at birth.
-Your family doctor or pediatrician will continue to monitor the condition during regularly scheduled exams, or well-baby visits, for your infant son.
+An undescended testicle often is found at birth.
+Your family doctor or pediatrician will check on the condition during well-baby visits and regular exams for your child.

-To prepare for your appointment, write down a list of questions to discuss with the doctor.
+To prepare for your appointment, write down a list of questions to discuss with your child's care team.
 Questions might include:

 - How often should I schedule appointments?

-- How can I safely examine the scrotum at home to monitor any changes in the undescended testicle?
+- How can I safely check the scrotum at home to watch for any changes in the undescended testicle?

-- When would you recommend seeing a specialist?
+- When would you suggest seeing a specialist?

 What to expect from the doctor

-Your child's doctor will examine your infant son's groin.
-If a testicle isn't in the scrotum, he or she will try to locate it by lightly pressing against his skin.
-The doctor might use a lubricant or warm, soapy water for the exam.
+Your child's doctor will check the groin.
+If a testicle isn't in the scrotum, the provider will try to find it by lightly pressing against the skin.
+A lubricant or warm, soapy water may be used for the exam.